 2.3 Buca Di Bacco – Where To Stay In Positano

-The Buca Di Bacco is another hotel where I stayed at.
-It’s situated just above Positano’s Marina Grande the main beach, perfectly framed by rocky hills and sandy beach.
+Buca Di Bacco is another hotel where I stayed.
+It’s situated just above Positano’s Marina Grande the main beach, perfectly framed by rocky hills and sandy beaches.

 This hotel offers magnificent Tyrrhenian Sea views from the rooms balcony as well as the main balcony and the restaurant where you can even sit to enjoy your breakfast.